yui-tan/pyPromptChecker/README.md

 - PyQt6

 # Installation
-### pyPromptChecker binary edition (both Linux and Windows)
+### pyPromptChecker binary edition (for Linux users)
 1. Download the binary packages from the 'Releases'.
 2. Extract pyPromptChecker-bin directory to any location of your choice.
-3. Optionally, shortcuts or .desktop files for enable drag-and-drop functionality.
+3. Optionally, desktop files for enable drag-and-drop functionality.
-4. Execute pyPromptChecker.exe / pyPromptChecker by double-click.
+4. Execute pyPromptChecker by double-click.

 ### Old-fashioned pyPromptChecker